 She also likes that the company is very transparent in listing the protein powder’s amino acid content, including non-essential amino acids (amino acids that don’t need to be obtained through diet because our body creates enough of them on its own) and branched-chain amino acids, which may help reduce muscle fatigue2.

 Each 28-gram scoop delivers 25 grams of protein and less than a gram of fat and carbs.
 Now Sports only gives you 19 servings in the 1.2-pound tub, which comes out to about $1.31 per serving.
-We usually like to see at least a month’s worth of protein in each tub, but we can’t complain much about the price.
+We usually like to see at least a month’s worth of protein in each tub, but we can’t complain much about the price, which is why we named it our budget pick for the best unflavored protein powder.

 FlavorsUnflavored